zzwx/interval/README.md

 # Interval

-Utility for normalizing a numeric range, with a wrapping function useful for polar coordinates.
+An almost useless utility for normalizing a numeric range, with a wrapping function for polar coordinates, implemented using `go generate`.

 It is a **golang clone** of a JavaScript project by [James Talmage](https://github.com/jamestalmage/normalize-range).

-For dealing with the strict typing in Go, functions were simply auto-generated functions for all of the following types:
+For dealing with the strict typing in Go, functions were auto-generated for all of the following types:

 * `int`
 * `int64`